-Start by pureeing 1 ¼ lbs of fresh strawberries with a food processor.
-Afterwards, you should be left with about 2 cups of puree.
-Place the strawberry puree into a saucepan over medium-low heat and simmer for 30-35 minutes, stirring occasionally.
-When you’re done with the reduction, you should have a little over ¾ cup.
+Start by pureeing 3/4 lbs of fresh strawberries with a food processor.
+Afterwards, you should be left with about 1 cup of puree.
+Place the strawberry puree into a saucepan over medium-low heat and simmer for 20-25 minutes, stirring occasionally.
+When you’re done with the reduction, you should have about 1/2 cup (if you have more, keep cooking!).
 Place the reduced puree into an airtight container and refrigerate it for at least 30 minutes, or until it reaches room temperature.
-You want it to be room temperature before adding it to your cake batter, so wait to begin preparing your batter until then.
+Then, whisk it together with the whole milk and set aside.

-When the strawberry puree has reached room temperature, preheat the oven to 350ºF and prepare three 6-inch or 8-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with wax or parchment paper circles.
+Preheat the oven to 350ºF and prepare three 6-inch or two 9-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with wax or parchment paper circles.
 In a medium sized bowl, place the sifted cake flour, baking powder, baking soda, and salt and whisk to combine.

-Turn the mixer to low and add the vanilla and sour cream until incorporated, about 1 minute.
-Keeping the mixer on low, add all of the dry ingredients at once until just combined, then add the milk until just combined.
-Whisk the reduced strawberry puree and a few drops of pink food coloring (if using) in by hand and then pour the batter into the prepared cake pans, about ¾ full.
+Turn the mixer to low and add the vanilla and sour cream until incorporated.
+Keeping the mixer on low, add all of the dry ingredients at once until just combined, then add the strawberry milk mixture and pink food coloring (if using) until just combined, about 30 seconds.
+Give the batter a few stirs by hand to make sure everything is incorporated without over-mixing.
+Pour the batter into the prepared cake pans, about 2/3 full.

 Make The Strawberry Buttercream Filling